Uninett/Argus-frontend/MANUAL.md

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 09.57.34.png"/>
 2. Click on _right arrow icon_ if you want to go to the next table page.
    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.05.05 copy.png"/>
-3. Click on _left arrow icon_ if you want to go to the next table page.
+3. Click on _left arrow icon_ if you want to go to the previous table page.
    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.05.05.png"/>

 #### Change how often incidents table gets refreshed